Removal of Director Disqualification

-First and foremost step is to draft and thereafter file the writ petition with concerned High Court for removal of Disqualification under Article 226 of the Constitution of India.
-In case of revival of the Company, the application needs to be filed to National Company Law Tribunal for restoration of the name of the company with effect of the same, Director can remove their disqualification.
+The first and foremost step is to draft and thereafter file the writ petition with the concerned High Court for removal of Disqualification under Article 226 of the Constitution of India.
+In case of revival of the Company, the application needs to be filed to National Company Law Tribunal for restoration of the name of the company with the effect of the same, Director can remove their disqualification.

 - Final Order of the High Court